 Proposals should specifically cover one or more of the following topics:

-Applications of AI with beneficial impact to underserved communities and/or that address societal-level challenges (e.g., applications to improve healthcare reach for underserved communities; upskilling for reemployment)
+Applications of AI with beneficial impact to underserved communities and/or that address societal-level challenges (e.g., applications to improve healthcare reach for underserved communities; upskilling for reemployment) [CR: Tagging this topic UNDERSERVED for later]

-Methods, tools and frameworks to promote stakeholder participation and alignment of AI to societal and/or community-specific needs (e.g., participatory AI or data governance frameworks; pluralistic AI alignment approaches; approaches for evaluating/mitigating AI harms)
+Methods, tools and frameworks to promote stakeholder participation and alignment of AI to societal and/or community-specific needs (e.g., participatory AI or data governance frameworks; pluralistic AI alignment approaches; approaches for evaluating/mitigating AI harms) [CR: ALIGN]

-Studies of the touchpoints and integrations of AI and society (e.g., studies of current or emerging societal, economic, or cultural impacts of AI; studies of awareness, adoption, and attitudes towards AI)
+Studies of the touchpoints and integrations of AI and society (e.g., studies of current or emerging societal, economic, or cultural impacts of AI; studies of awareness, adoption, and attitudes towards AI) [CR: INTEGRATE]

 Prior Proposal: MIT Solve Application SM to edit in material from here.

-Title: Building values-aligned GenAI systems to improve last-mile Healthcare Access in Rural India
+Building Values-Aligned GenAI Systems to Enhance Last-Mile Maternal Healthcare Access in Rural India

 Introduction

-India has over 60,000 births a day and, with a maternal mortality rate of 100 per 100,000 births, four mothers pass away during childbirth each hour.

-Healthcare systems development and improving digital health literacy using generative artificial intelligence for the global majority can significantly benefit from an acknowledgment of the cultural eccentricities and psychosocial dissimilarities in a local population, and use this knowledge to conduct human-centric design of the interfaces of such systems.
+India experiences over 60,000 births daily and endures a maternal mortality rate of 100 per 100,000 births, resulting in four maternal deaths per hour during childbirth.
+Enhancing healthcare systems and improving digital health literacy through generative artificial intelligence (GenAI) can significantly benefit underserved communities by acknowledging cultural and psychosocial nuances, thereby enabling human-centric design of such systems.

-Last-mile maternal healthcare in India is a multi-level, human-dependent system with its backbone as the AAA workers engaged to deliver care to at-risk women: ASHAs or accredited social health activists that are recruited by the state under the National Health Mission, Anganwadi workers who are nationally recruited care workers under the Integrated Child Development Scheme, and ANMs or auxiliary nurses and midwives that are trained to serve at public health institutions to support medical caregivers.
-In order to improve the reach and efficacy of the system, a number of pilots with mobile apps have been run including the (initially) well-received mSakhi application for frontline care workers that failed to scale beyond an initial state-wide pilot.
-Undeterred by systemic challenges, there have been other pilot studies that employ chatbots to deliver accurate and verified information about menstrual health, antenatal and postnatal care, nourishment and sanitation, and more.
-Google has funded past work into voice-based pre-recorded calling system, mMitra, and voice + messaging based system, Kilkari, both being co-developed with a national nonprofit ARMMAN, and informed by local community healthcare workers to encourage the dissemination of static knowledge through an interactive medium.
-The intent of such systems is to provide external triggers and drive social and behavioral change to contribute to the material improvement in health indicators and wellbeing of women and children from weaker socioeconomic sections or otherwise underserved populations in India.
-A key challenge for such systems is that they lack personalization and are limited in their ability to offer advice for scenarios that are not pre-coded into the system; which is often a majority of the real-world drivers of inefficiency in the healthcare system.
+Last-mile maternal healthcare in India is a multi-level, human-dependent system that relies heavily on Accredited Social Health Activists (ASHAs), Anganwadi workers, and Auxiliary Nurses and Midwives (ANMs) .
+These frontline workers deliver care to at-risk-women under various national programs (ASHs are recruited by the state under National Health Mission, Anganwadi workers are nationally recruited care workers under the Integrated Child Development Scheme, ANMs are trained to serve at public health institutions to support medical caregivers).
+Despite the existence of mobile app pilots like the initially well-received mSakhi application, scalability challenges remain.
+Other initiatives, such as chatbots for menstrual health, antenatal and postnatal care, and nutrition, have also been piloted.
+Notable examples include the voice-based pre-recorded calling system, mMitra, and the voice + messaging system, Kilkari, co-developed by Google and the national nonprofit ARMMAN.
+These systems aim to drive social and behavioral change by disseminating verified information through interactive mediums.